Sudanese activists say tribal clashes killed 37 in port city

-CAIRO (AP) — Sudanese activists say last week’s clashes between two tribes in an eastern port city killed at least 37 people.
+CAIRO (AP) — An eastern Sudanese port city remained volatile after tribal clashes last week killed at least 37 people, including a child, activists said.

-The fighting in Port Sudan, in the Red Sea province, erupted on Thursday between the Bani Amer tribe and the displaced Nuba tribe.
+The fighting in Port Sudan, in the Red Sea province, erupted last Thursday between the Bani Amer tribe and the displaced Nuba tribe.

-The Sudan Doctors Committee said late on Monday that along with those killed, than 200 people were wounded in the violence.
+The Sudan Doctors Committee said late Monday at least 17 people of the 37 were killed by gunshots.
+More than 200 were wounded, including children.

 The clashes came just days after the formation of a power-sharing government by the pro-democracy movement and the generals who overthrew the country’s longtime autocrat Omar al-Bashir.